What are the benefits of Short Selling CFDs?

 Stocks plunge the most in years

 Active traders will remember clearly how ferociously stock markets fell at the start of 2016.
-You can see in the chart below, the S&P500 had successive lower highs and lower lows.
+You can see in the chart below, the S&P500 had successive lower highs and lower lows, as did the Dow Jones.
 But few would have guessed the market was about to have such a short, sharp fall in price.

-It is during these rapid movements where traders stand to gain the most amount of gains in the shortest amount of time.
+It is during these rapid movements where traders stand to gain the most in the shortest amount of time.

 So why would you want to short sell?